Roblox/creator-docs/content/en-us/projects/performance-optimization/computation.md

 <h4>Common Problems</h4>

-- **Leaving all HumanoidStateTypes enabled on NPCs** - There is a performance cost to leaving certain `Enum.HumanoidStateType|Humanoid physics states` enabled and any that are not needed for your NPCs should be disabled.
+- **Leaving all HumanoidStateTypes enabled on NPCs** - There is a performance cost to leaving certain `Enum.HumanoidStateType|HumanoidStateTypes` enabled and any that are not needed for your NPCs should be disabled.
 For example, unless your NPC is going to be climbing ladders, it's safe to disable the `Climbing` state.